nvecoven/INFO0948-2/Projects/2020-2021/README.md

     2. (compulsory): Same as (1.i), but `simxGetObjectPosition` cannot be used directly.
 The youBot has access to its distance to three beacons sending radio signals through the sensor.
 This information can be obtained through the function `youbot_beacon(vrep, clientID, beacons_handle, youbot_handle, flag, noise=True)` with `flag = 0`.
 For this milestone, you can also call `simxGetObjectOrientation` on the youBot's `ref` whenever needed.

-    :bangbang::bangbang: we should probably give the actual position of the beacons... :bangbang::bangbang:

     3. (optional): Same as (1.i), but `simxGetObjectPosition` cannot be used directly.
 The youBot has access to its distance to three beacons sending radio signals only when it is inside a radius of 5 m to the beacon.
 This information can be obtained through the function `youbot_beacon(vrep, clientID, beacons_handle, youbot_handle, flag, noise=True)` with `flag = 1`.
 For this milestone, you can also call `simxGetObjectOrientation` on the youBot's `ref` whenever needed.